Available 24 Hours a Day

 Even if the police tell you that you are not a suspect and you are certain that you have nothing to hide, you should not speak to the police without an attorney present, as the police are known to have the ability to twist even innocent words against you and use them against you in the future.
 For example, they could ask you seemingly-innocent questions about where you were when the crime was committed that could unknowingly put you in the vicinity.
 A skilled Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long will be able to advise you which questions you should and should not answer to protect your rights.

-What Should I Do If the Philadelphia Police Ask to Speak with Me After an Arrest?
+What Should You Do if the Police Ask to Speak After an Arrest?

 After you are arrested, the police may try to ask you questions about what happened, either on the way to the station informally or in a formal interview at the station.
 Again, in either situation, you should assert your constitutional right to remain silent until you have an attorney by your side.
 This is why it is vital that you reach out to a knowledgeable Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long as soon after your arrest as possible.
 Similar to pre-arrest interviews, we will work to make sure that you do not say anything that could hurt your case or answer any questions that we do not believe you should answer.
 One thing to note is that any “custodial interrogation” after an arrest, including asking you questions in a police car, must be preceded by the reading of your Miranda rights, or anything you say in response can be thrown out as evidence in any subsequent case.